-This Samsung Galaxy S21 vs. Galaxy S20 comparison reveals all the changes you can expect from the next-generation flagship.
+This Samsung Galaxy S21 vs. Galaxy S20 face-off looks at the similarities and differences between the two generations.
 Although the Samsung Galaxy S21 didn't get a radical redesign, it would be wrong to think of the Galaxy S21 as a "more of the same"-style update.

 - Samsung Galaxy S21 review: Our verdict is in